sentinel-official/docs/docs/validator-setup/validator-tx.md

 # Become a Validator

 A create-validator transaction is a type of transaction used to create a new validator.
-In this type of transaction, the validator stakes a certain amount of tokens as collateral.
+In this type of transaction, the validator stakes a certain amount of coins as collateral.

 Add an operator key and take note of the mnemonic key